Second Ramelow cabinet

-The second Ramelow cabinet is the current state government of Thuringia, sworn in on 4 March 2020 after Bodo Ramelow was elected as Minister-President by the members of the Landtag of Thuringia.
-It is the 8th Cabinet of Thuringia.
+The second Ramelow cabinet was the state government of Thuringia from 4 March 2020 to 12 December 2024 and was headed by Bodo Ramelow.
+It was the 10th Cabinet of Thuringia.

 It was formed after the 2020 Thuringian government crisis which emerged from the 2019 Thuringian state election.
-The government is a coalition of The Left (LINKE), the Social Democratic Party (SPD), and Alliance 90/The Greens (GRÜNE).
-Excluding the Minister-President, the cabinet comprises eight ministers.
-Four are members of The Left, three are members of the SPD, and two are members of the Greens.
+The government was a coalition of The Left (LINKE), the Social Democratic Party (SPD), and Alliance 90/The Greens (GRÜNE).
+Excluding the Minister-President, the cabinet consisted of eight ministers.
+Four were members of The Left, three were members of the SPD, and two were members of the Greens.